empriselab/RCRemote/README.md

 <img width="264" alt="Screenshot 2024-08-26 at 6 02 21 PM" src="https://github.com/user-attachments/assets/01e15cd5-743a-4218-b28f-da8fa19cc0a8">

 Click the top blue RCRemote, in the setting page, choose the Personal team, you can use same Apple ID as your iPhone:

 <img width="1014" alt="Screenshot 2024-08-26 at 6 27 24 PM" src="https://github.com/user-attachments/assets/e163a3b6-4f94-4339-95e4-7bb8b5a791bf">

-There's no need for you to modify the code, the only thing you may want to change is the refresh rate of sending command to Server, which you can find in Line 38, ContentView:
+There's no need for you to modify the code, the only thing you may want to change is the refresh rate of sending command to Server, which you can find in ContentView, Line 38:
 ```
 motionManager.deviceMotionUpdateInterval = 1.0 / 60.0
 ```